snodgrass23/base12/README.md

 "Maximize robustness with fast startup and graceful shutdown."

 Base12 uses a crash-only design.
-Uncaught errors exit the process, triggering the balancer to spawn a new process in its place.
+Uncaught errors exit the process, triggering the balancer to replace it.
 Startup is nearly immediate.

 ### 10. Dev/prod parity